Average Weather in Santa Marta Colombia

 Daily Chance of Precipitation

-To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day in the year.
-Santa Marta experiences very significant seasonal variation in monthly rainfall.
+To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
+Santa Marta experiences extreme seasonal variation in monthly rainfall.

 The rainy period of the year lasts for 8.5 months, from April 9 to December 24, with a sliding 31-day rainfall of at least 0.5 inches.
 The most rain falls during the 31 days centered around October 14, with an average total accumulation of 5.3 inches.

 The rainless period of the year lasts for 3.5 months, from December 24 to April 9.
-The least rain falls around January 27, with and average total accumulation of 0.0 inches.
+The least rain falls around January 27, with an average total accumulation of 0.0 inches.